-It is currently staffed by 9.6 substantive consultant paediatricians, who remain generalists while developing one or more special interests.
-Junior staffing comprises a tier one and tier two rota.
-We have GP trainees, F1 and staff grade doctors along with ST paediatric trainees from the deanery.

-Our normal staffing per day on our main paediatric ward Caroline Thorpe, is one F1, one tier one and one tier two doctor.
-On the neonatal unit we have one tier one and one tier two doctor who will also cover the labour suite and baby checks on our post-natal ward.
+The Paediatric department at North Devon District Hospital is currently staffed by 9.6 substantive Consultant Paediatricians.
+Junior staffing comprises a Tier one and Tier 2 rota.
+We have GP trainees, F1 and staff grade doctors along with ST Paediatric trainees from the deanery.
+Our normal staffing per day on Caroline Thorpe is one F1, one tier 1 and one tier 2 doctor.
+On the Neonatal Unit we have one tier 1 and one tier 2 doctor who will also cover labour suite and baby checks on our post-natal ward.